ConOLeary/Predicting_Bike_Distribution/README.md

 07 / 08 / 2021

 * bikes_changes_pastx finally ironed out to perfection, but models will not return positive results ..
+* A ~10% leap in accuracy for approach 1!
+However, going to see what features from bikes_changes_pastx I can thin out without significant accuracy loss as the load time for approach 1 is way up.
+Would also like to see if giving approach 1 some data from stations that aren't in question (but not as much as that about the station in question) has benefit

 06 / 08 / 2021